3 Things You Should Know Before You Start Your Vanity Toll Free Number Search

 2. You’ll have better look finding a good vanity toll free number if you choose a newer toll free prefix.

 Since the toll free number prefix 800 was first released in the 1960s, all most all of the good vanity 800 numbers are in use with other companies.
 Because of this short supply, the FCC has authorized Somos to release newer toll free prefixes which include: 888, 877, 866, 855, 844 and the newest one: 833.
 Because these prefixes are newer, there are more vanity number options available in the spare pool — more chances you’ll find a number that spells the word or phrase you’ll looking for.

 3. The best vanity numbers have your brand name in them.

 The best and most memorable vanity numbers are ones that spell your name like 1-800-XFINITY.
-That’s a perfect vanity toll free number for the cable company.
+That’s a perfect vanity toll-free number for the cable company.
 Sometimes however you do a vanity toll free number search and there’s nothing available with your name in it or maybe your brand name is simply too long, like the insurance company: Progressive.

 When this is the case you have two options.
 1) You could do what Progressive does and use ‘over-dials’.
-For example, their number is 1-800-PROGRESSIVE – where the SIVE portion are over dial digits.
+For example, their number is 1-800-PROGRESSIVE – where the SIVE portion is over dial digits.
 Or, 2) Instead of using a vanity number with your brand name, you could use a word related to your industry or value provision like FLOWERS, ROOFING, FASTCASH, FIXHOME etc.